 - Pay special attention to the shoulder joints as these will take will take quite a bit of work before they have been felt together sufficiently enough before they fuse together.
 (A palm sander is particularly useful here) Please ensure that you follow all the safety rules for working with electricity and water if you decide to use one.

-Step 12— Bamboo and a Rolling Pin
+Step 12: Roll With a Rolling Pin

 - Place bubble-wrap between the layers while rolling with the rolling pin or rub using your hand covered in a plastic bag.